Lease review

 • Long auto-renewal notice windows

 60–90 day notice windows are easy to miss.
-30 days is more typical.
+30 days is more typical — and missing the window can lock you into another full term.

 • Unilateral rent increases